nus-cs2030s/2122-s2/docs/lab.md

 For late submission, there is a 1% penalty (of the total awarded marks for that particular assignment) for every 5-minute after the deadline, capped at 80%.
 For example, if an assignment is awarded 40 marks, and it is submitted 100 minutes after the deadline, the student will get 32 marks instead (20% penalty).
 If it is submitted 10 hours after the deadline, the student will get 8 marks (as it has hit the cap of 80% penalty).

 Late submission is no longer accepted one week after the deadline.

+## Submissions with Compilation Errors

+Writing code that compiles without any compilation error is the most basic requirement for all our labs and practical assessments.
+You will get 0 marks for the corresponding question if your code cannot be compiled.

 ## Identifying Yourself